 2 - Hike to Speke's Mill Mouth Waterfall

 Speke’s Mill mouth waterfall is one of the most popular in North Devon.
 The striking waterfall drops 48 meters in three steps from the cliff face before the water finds its wat to the ocean below.
-Getting to the waterfalls means a 4km hike down the southwest coast path from Hartland Quay.
-If you love hiking as much as I do then you’ll understand why this is one of the best things to do in Devon!
+If you’re thinking about how to get to Speke’s Mill Mouth waterfall, it’s fairly easy for anyone with a reasonable level of fitness.
+You’ll need to take a 4km hike down the southwest coast path from Hartland Quay.
+If you love hiking as much as I do then you’ll understand why this is one of the best things to do in Devon.

 There are parking charges during peak season but in the colder months you may be able to park for free.
 From Hartland Quay take the path along the cliff edge towards St Catherine’s Tor.
 After the Tor continue down the path until you reach the waterfall.
 The best views are of the top break of the falls.
 Make sure you follow the small path that drops down just Infront of the waterfall for some stunning photos near the base of the first break.